BrianR312/ME405_MECHA31_ROMI/README.md

 ## Repository Structure

+---

 ├── source_code/        # Python source code
-├── demo_vids/          # Wiring diagrams and CAD files
-├── images/             # Photos of the robot
-└── README.md           # Project documentation
+├── demo_vids/          # Videos of our trial runs and other tests ├── images/             # Photos of ROMI and the racetrack └── README.md           # Project documentation

+---

 ## Additional Notes